Skip to main content

 Use Templates to Maintain Consistent Abbreviation

-When you’re sending messages like FYI: your order has shipped or Pls confirm your appt by EOD, you don’t want every employee writing their version.
-With Textellent’s template library, you can create and store standardized messages that include your preferred abbreviations.
+When you’re sending messages like FYI: your order has shipped, or Pls confirm your appt by EOD, you don’t want every employee writing their shortened version.

 Schedule Abbreviation-Friendly Texts in Advance

-With Textellent’s scheduling tools, you can pre-plan concise messages and set them to go out exactly when your audience is most likely to respond.
+Abbreviations are used to make messages short and on time.
+With Textellent’s SMS scheduling tools, you can pre-plan concise messages and set them to go out when your audience is most likely to respond.

 If it’s an appointment reminder or a flash sale, you’re always on point without scrambling at the last minute, which is ideal for fast-paced instant messaging.